Preserve Peak Produce with This Indian Pickle Recipe

 - ⅔ cup mustard oil

-- 4 tbsp. store-bought mustard halves (not mustard powder)
+- 4 Tablespoons store-bought mustard halves (not mustard powder)

-- 2 tbsp. cayenne pepper powder, to taste
+- 2 teaspoons cayenne pepper powder, to taste

 1. Wash and air dry the key limes for 2-3 hours.
 Once completely dry, cut them into eighths and set aside in a bowl, along with its juices.